Fable II: Tales of Albion

 Lionhead Studios released a section on their website entitled "Tales of Albion", which provides a back-story to Fable, Fable: The Lost Chapters, and Fable II.
 In "Fragments of the Old Kingdom", it details how the Archon came to power in Albion, and how the Heroes' Guild was founded.
 "Tales" also chronicles the end of the Heroes and ruin of their Guild in "Fall of the Heroes", and "Travels in Today's Albion" (which has been completed since its release) describes where some places are and has a little description of each notable area/artefact.

 Online competitions

 Just as Lionhead has done with The Movies, online competitions were made available through Lionhead's forums.
 One such competition was naming a title to be used in the game, similar to the first game wherein a character was addressed by various titles that the character purchased from a "Title Vendor".
 Lionhead has stated these titles would be bought but they have to be earned first.
 They are bought from a town crier in Fable II; the winning title was Lionheart, which can be bought for 2000 gold or earned for free by winning in The Crucible.
-An "insult the hero" competition also took place and the winner wasn't announced.
+An "insult the hero" competition also took place and the winner was not announced.
 On 30 May, Lionhead held a competition for artwork that would be used in the game; there has been no winner announced to date.